-She has represented clients in a range of industries that include automotive transportation, construction, banking and financial services, retail, technology and telecommunications, so she has the necessary experience to counsel clients whose litigation matters may affect multiple aspects of their business operations.
+Diana represents clients in a wide range of industries and has the necessary experience to counsel clients when their litigation may affect multiple aspects of their business operations.

 Publications